1204 Whiskey Rd, Suite B

 Up & Atom Breakfasts -- CNTA periodically sponsors breakfast meetings with speakers on subjects related to nuclear technology and its impacts on society.

 Robert Maher Memorial Scholarship -- CNTA sponsors a $5,000 scholarship for college students in South Carolina or Georgia for outstanding academic achievement in nuclear science/engineering or a directly related field.
 Applications are open for the 2018 award.
-The 2017 winner was Mr. Ian DeMass, bioengineering student at Clemson University, who was recognized at the annual Edward Teller Lecture/Banquet.
+The 2018 winner was Mr. Lucas Dull, mechanical engineering student at the University of South Carolina, who was recognized at the annual Edward Teller Lecture/Banquet.

 High School Essay Scholarship Contest -- CNTA sponsors scholarships for excellence in essays on nuclear technology issues, open to regional high-school students.
-Three 2018 winners are announced.
+Applications are open for 2019.

 Video Contest -- CNTA sponsors a new contest for middle and high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
 The 2018 winners are a team of two students from Stallings Island Middle School.

 Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 26-June 28, 2018.

 State of the Nuclear Industry in South Carolina -- CNTA leads an annual meeting with South Carolina legislators.

 Members Mixer and Annual Report Event -- CNTA hosts an annual Members Mixer and presents the Annual Report.
 This year's mixer is on Tuesday, March 27 at Newberry Hall in Aiken SC.

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.